adaanene/LAMP/project_1.md

 ### Configure Virtual Host with Apache

-1. Set up a domain named "projectlamp" (or a name of your choice) and create a diectory for it with `sudo mkdir /var/www/projectlamp`
+1. Set up a configuration inside /var/www for your server's domain, here we call the domain projectlamp.

+`sudo mkdir /var/www/projectlamp` to to serve documents from your domain

-2. Give the system user ownwership of the domain with ` sudo chown -R $USER:$USER /var/www/projectlamp`
+2. Give ownwership of your domain's directory to the system user with ` sudo chown -R $USER:$USER /var/www/projectlamp`

-3. Run `sudo vi /etc/apache2/sites-available/projectlamp.conf` to open a new configuration in Apache "sites-available" directory to serve documents from "preojectlamp".
+3. Run `sudo vi /etc/apache2/sites-available/projectlamp.conf` to open a new configuration in Apache "sites-available" directory.
 Paste the following into the file, then save and exit the editor.

     ```